At an archaeological site in Central Italy, Illinois State University student Sarah Schroeder discovered something profound about themself.

 “I knew I wanted to go into some aspect of museum work, but I wasn’t sure how to narrow it down,” said Schroeder, a junior anthropology and art history double-major.
 “During the trip, I realized that conservation is exactly what I want to do.”

 Schroeder was one of seven Illinois State students who traveled to Italy in mid-May to participate in the Valle Gianni Field School.
-During the four-week program, Schroeder and her colleagues gained hands-on experience excavating and surveying Valle Gianni, an archaeological site dating back more than 2,500 years.
+During the four-week program, Schroeder and their colleagues gained hands-on experience excavating and surveying Valle Gianni, an archaeological site dating back more than 2,500 years.

 A group of students and faculty work at an archeological dig site.